In This Section

-The Building Control Department answers the questions relating to Building Control issues and distributes the certificate electronically around other departments to answer questions specific to them.
+After answering the questions relating to building control issues, we then circulate the certificate electronically to other relevant departments to answer questions specific to them.

-The Building Control Departments stated target is to return certificates within 10 working days from date of receipt, in practice average response rates rarely exceeds 4 working days.
+Our target is to return certificates within 10 working days from date of receipt.